ARMmbed/mbed-os-5-docs/docs/refs/api/security/tls.md

 The easiest way to do this is to create an mbed account and [approve the agreement here with a click through](https://developer.mbed.org/contributor_agreement/) if this is a personal contribution.

-If this is a contribution from a company, or if you do not want to create a mbed account, you can [find an alternative agreement here](https://www.mbed.com/en/about-mbed/contributor-license-agreements/), which you can sign and return to ARM.
+If this is a contribution from a company, or if you do not want to create a mbed account, you can [find an alternative agreement here](https://www.mbed.com/en/about-mbed/contributor-license-agreements/), which you can sign and return to Arm.

 We require a CLA for all contributions, whether large or small.